Information related to COVID-19

 Library access during COVID-19

-Currently, Hertie School students are welcome to use the available study spaces in the library for either two hours or four hours during opening times.
-It is required to book a study space via Moodle.
+Currently, Hertie School students are welcome to use the 30 available study spaces in the library during the opening times of the Hertie School.
+It is required to register with the luca app.

 Due dates, reminder fees and borrowing materials